JamesRichards07/UserProfile/README.md

 >Note: This project is only intended for a local environment as the primary purpose was to learn more about ASP.NET Core with Identity.

+## Get Started
+1. Clone this repo.
+2. Open the BugTrackerv4.sln file.
+3. Run the application  using IIS Express.

 ## Features
 1. Authentication for Register/Login/Logout.
 2. Ability to login via username or email.